-The wood used in many warehouses had made fires a big problem amongst warehouses before the building of the Albert Dock, which was the first enclosed, non-combustible dock warehouse system in the world, and the first structure in Britain to be built entirely of cast iron, brick and stone.
-It was to gain another 'first’ in 1848, when the world’s first hydraulic warehouse hoists were installed.
+Its creation is a testament to innovation and engineering feats: before the Albert Dock, the wooden warehouses of the time made fires a huge risk – the Dock was the first enclosed, non-combustible dock warehouse system in the world, and the first structure in Britain to be built entirely of cast iron, brick and stone.
+It gained its third ‘first’ in 1848, when the world’s first hydraulic warehouse hoists were installed.

-The dock was built to accommodate sailing ships with a cargo capacity of up to 1,000 tons, but by the turn of the twentieth century only 7% of ships using the port were sailing ships.
-The dock's days were numbered and it was finally closed in 1972.
+Despite its achievements, the innovations were short-lived.
+The Dock was built to accommodate sailing ships with a cargo capacity of up to 1,000 tons, but, by the turn of the twentieth century – barely 50 years after its completion – only 7% of ships using the port were sailing ships.
+Its days were numbered, and the Albert Dock was finally closed in 1972.

-The refurbishment of Albert Dock was carried out by the Arrowcroft Group, through its subsidiary, the Albert Dock Co Ltd. Plans were prepared in 1982, work began in 1983 and the first phase was opened in 1984 in time for the arrival of the Tall Ships Race and the International Garden Festival.
+The docks silted up and the mighty warehouses fell derelict before the Albert Dock’s owner, Arrowcroft Group, completed its refurbishment through its subsidiary, the Albert Dock Co Ltd. Planning began in 1982, work started in 1983 and the first phase was opened in 1984 in time for the arrival of the Tall Ships Race and the International Garden Festival.

-HRH Prince Charles performed the official re-opening ceremony on 24 May 1988, and the Albert Dock has gone on to win a string of awards and accolades, both as an area, and through the quality and diversity of our tenants.
+Today’s Dock was officially re-opened by HRH Prince Charles on 24 May 1988, and the Albert Dock has gone on to win a string of awards and accolades, both as an area, and through the quality and diversity of our tenants.